What is Graphic Design?

 What You’ll Need to Become a Graphic Designer

-If you’re thinking about becoming a graphic designer, you’ll want to carefully consider your training, as well as your creative and technical background.
-While the career opportunities are vast in this thriving industry, it’s important to decide which direction you’ll want to go in at the onset of your college education.
-Choosing the appropriate coursework and receiving the right qualifications will make all the difference once you’re in the workforce.
+If you’re aspiring to be a professional graphic designer or thinking about pursuing a creative career in graphic design, you’ll want to carefully consider your training, objectives, as well as your creative and technical background.
+While the career opportunities are vast in the graphic design industry, it’s important to decide which direction you’ll want to go in at the onset of your college education.
+Choosing the appropriate coursework and receiving the right qualifications to further your graphic design skills will make all the difference once you’re in the workforce carving your own career path.

 How to Become a Graphic Designer: Education, Training, and Qualifications

-Although a sense of creativity, excellent communication skills, and a familiarity with computer graphics and design software are desirable, planning your continued education requires careful preparation, including a portfolio that you’ve cultivated throughout high school.
-Many universities recommend that a student complete a year of basic art and design courses during high school.
-It’s essential to find out the specific requirements for the school or university you’re applying to and retrieve as much information as possible from your high school’s art department, guidance counselors, and other administration to help you get started in the application process.
+Although a sense of creativity, style, originality, excellent communication skills, and a familiarity with computer graphics, animation, and design software are desirable, planning your continued education requires careful preparation, including a visual portfolio of creative work that you’ve cultivated throughout high school to showcase your graphic design skills.
+Many universities recommend that students complete a year of basic art and design courses during high school to develop and learn the fundamentals of art and design.
+It’s essential for students to find out the specific requirements for the school or university you’re applying to and retrieve as much information as possible from your high school’s art department, guidance counselors, and other administration to help you learn and get started in the application process.

 For most entry-level and advanced graphic design positions, you will need a minimum of a bachelor’s degree from an accredited university, college, or private design school.
 However, if you are seeking an associate’s degree, you can obtain your certification from a variety of schools.
 Upon graduation, a 2-year degree will allow you to try assistant-level positions within the graphic design field.
 For those who already possess a bachelor’s degree in another major, you can complete a 2 or 3-year program in graphic design to learn the technical requirements and receive the certification needed to pursue a career in this field.
 If you are going back to college (continuing education), it’s usually best to contact the admissions office of whatever school you’re applying to find out the application process and what will be required (i.e., portfolio samples, transcripts, resume, etc.).